 "Just Kidding" During Play

-Dogs may "pretend" to be aggressive to invite play, and indicate it's a game by using exaggerated behaviors, called meta signals.
+Dogs may "pretend" to be aggressive to invite play and indicate it's a game by using exaggerated behaviors, called meta signals.
 For instance, the play-bow is a butt-in-the-air with a front-end-down position where the pup's forelegs dance back and forth to invite play.
-When your puppy first play-bows, he’s telling you that any growls or wrestling that comes after are meant as fun and games.
-Adult dogs often “pretend” to be subordinate to a puppy—with play-bows or rolling on the back—to build up the pup’s confidence and invite him to play.
+When your puppy first play-bows, it’s telling you that any growls or wrestling that comes after are meant as fun and games.
+Adult dogs often "pretend" to be subordinate to a puppy—with play-bows or rolling on the back—to build up the pup’s confidence and invite it to play.

 This "just kidding" game allows lower-ranking pups to practice being in charge with play bites, mounting behavior, and wrestling games.
-Once the play is over, the higher-ranking dog again assumes his more "mature" behavior that tells the pup to respect his leadership.
+When dogs are playing, it is normal to see role-reversal such as this, where the dogs take turns being on top.

 Dogs also commonly drop toys at your feet—or in front of other pets—to invite play.
 Inhibited bites using open mouths aimed at legs and paws of other dogs also are common play behaviors.